Keamogetsw3/wk-6-Keamogetsw3-1/tests/docs/Final-Test-Report.md

 - Core Functional Issues:
   - Authentication: System allows login with unregistered or invalid credentials.

+### Recommandation:
-### Recommandation: We have identified major issues that affect the core functionalities of the app, therefore we Recommend that the app to not be **RELEASED** until issues have been solved.
+- We have identified major issues that affect the core functionalities of the app, therefore, we as KNA QA team we **Recommend** that the app should not be **RELEASED** until issues have been solved.

 ## Objectives